Fiber-optic communication: New techniques

-Research conducted by the RMIT University, Melbourne, Australia, have developed a nanophotonic device that carries data on light waves that have been twisted into a spiral form and achieved a 100-fold increase in current attainable fiber optic speeds.
+Research conducted by RMIT University, Melbourne, Australia, has developed a nanophotonic device that carries data on light waves that have been twisted into a spiral form and achieved a 100-fold increase in current attainable fiber optic speeds.

 The technique is known as orbital angular momentum (OAM).
 The nanophotonic device uses ultra-thin sheets to measure a fraction of a millimeter of twisted light.
-Nano-electronic device is embedded within a connector smaller than the size of a USB connector and may be fitted at the end of an optical fiber cable.
+A nano-electronic device is embedded within a connector smaller than the size of a USB connector and may be fitted at the end of an optical fiber cable.

 Dispersion

 For modern glass optical fiber, the maximum transmission distance is limited not by direct material absorption but by dispersion, the spreading of optical pulses as they travel along the fiber.
-Dispersion limits the bandwidth of the fiber because the spreading optical pulse limits the rate which pulses can follow one another on the fiber and still be distinguishable at the receiver.
+Dispersion limits the bandwidth of the fiber because the spreading optical pulse limits the rate at which pulses can follow one another on the fiber and still be distinguishable at the receiver.
 Dispersion in optical fibers is caused by a variety of factors.

 Intermodal dispersion, caused by the different axial speeds of different transverse modes, limits the performance of multi-mode fiber.
 Because single-mode fiber supports only one transverse mode, intermodal dispersion is eliminated.

-In single-mode fiber performance is primarily limited by chromatic dispersion, which occurs because the index of the glass varies slightly depending on the wavelength of the light, and, due to modulation, light from optical transmitters necessarily occupies a (narrow) range of wavelengths.
+In single-mode fiber, performance is primarily limited by chromatic dispersion, which occurs because the index of the glass varies slightly depending on the wavelength of the light, and, due to modulation, light from optical transmitters necessarily occupies a (narrow) range of wavelengths.
 Polarization mode dispersion, another source of limitation, occurs because although the single-mode fiber can sustain only one transverse mode, it can carry this mode with two different polarizations, and slight imperfections or distortions in a fiber can alter the propagation velocities for the two polarizations.
 This phenomenon is called birefringence and can be counteracted by polarization-maintaining optical fiber.

 Some dispersion, notably chromatic dispersion, can be removed by a dispersion compensator.
 This works by using a specially prepared length of fiber that has the opposite dispersion to that induced by the transmission fiber, and this sharpens the pulse so that it can be correctly decoded by the electronics.